mas-bandwidth/netcode/README.md

 **netcode.io** is a simple connection-oriented protocol built on top of UDP.

-It's designed for client server/games with dedicated servers, like first person shooters.
+It's designed for client server/games with dedicated servers, like first person shooters and e-sports.

 It has the following features: